dtsema/Galactic-Havoc/README.md

 # Galactic-Havoc
 Welcome to space, where nothing but havoc awaits!
-Guide your ship, don't let your finger slip off the joystick or you might get hit.
+Guide your ship, don't let your finger slip or you might get hit.
 Will you prevail and survive, or fail and die?

-Travel through space, kill enemies, upgrade your ship, and get the highest score!
+Travel through space and time, kill enemies, upgrade your ship, and enjoy the ride!